saaamar/abtest-framework/README.md

 ### Statistical Framework (high level)

-For this package, you mainly need to configure a small set of **statistical knobs**:
+For this package, you mainly need to configure a small set of **statistical knobs**.
+Under the hood, the framework delegates actual test computations to well‑known Python libraries via **pluggable backends** (currently `owl_ab_test`, with a `scipy` backend planned as a fallback).
+The orchestration layer stays the same even if the backend changes.

 * **Significance level (α)** – false‑positive budget (often 0.05).
 * **Statistical power (1−β)** – probability of detecting a true effect when it exists (often 0.8).
 * **Minimum Detectable Effect (MDE)** – smallest lift that is business‑meaningful, defined relative to the baseline.
 * **Sample size** – number of randomized units required, computed from the above.

-Under the hood, the framework uses standard tests:
+Under the hood, the framework uses standard tests implemented in the chosen backend:

 * Proportion tests for **rate metrics** (e.g., conversion, CTR).
 * Mean tests (e.g., Welch’s t‑test) for **continuous metrics** (e.g., revenue per user, time).